Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 ~~~~~~~~~

 It is possible to check for quantization errors using the `check` CLI that will report inaccurate
-weight scales quantization or saturation in integer operations.
+weight scale quantization or saturation in integer operations.

 .. code-block:: bash